Links to Disability Resources

 MCS Referral & Resources – Professional outreach, patient support, and public advocacy devoted to the diagnosis, treatment, accommodation, and prevention of Multiple Chemical Sensitivity Disorders.

-MedLinePlus – “Trusted Health Information for You;” – a site by the U.S. National Library of Medicine and the National insitutes of Health (NIH). this site contains a wealth of information about disabilities, not just medicines.
+MedLinePlus – “Trusted Health Information for You;” – a site by the U.S. National Library of Medicine and the National Institutes of Health (NIH).
+This site contains a wealth of information about disabilities, not just medicines.

 Mobility International USA – Facilitates multicultural exchanges among people with disabilities.

-Multiple Sclerosis Society – is a collective of passionate individuals who want to do something about MS now—to move together toward a world free of multiple sclerosis.
+Multiple Sclerosis Society – A collective of passionate individuals who want to do something about MS now—to move together toward a world free of multiple sclerosis.

-National Alliance on Mental Illness (NAMI) – is dedicated to improving the lives of individuals and families affected by mental illness.
+National Alliance on Mental Illness (NAMI) – Dedicated to improving the lives of individuals and families affected by mental illness.
 Their site has “Easy-to-understand information about mental illnesses, mental health care, diagnosis, treatment and recovery.”